barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 ```
 </details>

-Save it as an executable shell script and open a browser to the [demo door's web page][9].
+Save the above script as an executable shell script and open a browser to the [demo door's web page][9].

 Run the script, switch to the demo door's page and... voila!

 ![Unlocking the door](../assets/images/doordeck/door_unlock.gif)
 > Door unlocking sequence

-## Security as a Platform
+# Security as a Platform

 Doordeck takes the concept of secure access further by offering an integration platform.

 This allows third parties and developers to offer access automation as an add-on service through their existing systems
 and applications.
 The applications range from [tenant experience applications][10], offered by large property managers, to
 centralized [industrial facility management][11] to vanilla [office management][21].

 The conceptual entity model of the Doordeck platform is slightly different.